Advertising Your Books - Part One: BookBub Ads

 If you are exclusive to Kindle, Amazon ads might work better for you than the author who has their books available across a wide variety of ebook platforms.
 WHY?
 Because with Kindle exclusivity your book is available to Kindle Unlimited subscribers as part of their unlimited page reads each month.
 However, if your book is available widely on other platforms such as Kobo, iBooks, or Nook, your advertising on BookBub and Facebook can be targeted to readers who have identified which platform they use.

 David Gaughran has a great overview of book advertising that you can access HERE.
-Additionally, he has a BookBub specific article that gives stellar advice: BookBub Ads: What the FAQ?
+Additionally, he has a BookBub Ad tutorial video that gives stellar advice along with this article: BookBub Ads: What the FAQ?
 For any serious book promoter, I highly recommend subscriber to all of David Gaughran's content.
 He knows what he's talking about!

 In this three part series, I will look at BookBub, Facebook, and Amazon advertising.
 (To jump to Part Two on Facebook Ads click HERE.)
 Today, we start with BookBub, which has two advertising options: Deals of the Day or Paid Ads.